Things To Do With Other People

 Playing a team sport together

-Could be a bunch of guys getting together to play a game of football, or two friends playing tennis.
+Could be a bunch of buddies getting together to play a game of football, or two friends playing tennis.
 Could be spontaneous or a regular, organized thing.

 Doing an individual sport together